Mateusz00/Space-Invasion/Game/Attacks/README.txt

 2. speed - speed of projectile, when projectile's pattern is  Oribiting/Barrier then it is interpreted as angular speed
 3. aimed - boolean value.
 When true, projectile is directed at closest target(when there is no target then direction is read from projectile's attributes)
 4. gravityCenterID - use only for orbiting projectiles
+5. amplitude - use only for projectiles with wave pattern
-5. maxDeviation - use only for projectile with spiral pattern
+5. waveLength - use only for projectiles with wave pattern